michellejl/Michelle-s-Book-Shelf/README.md

 1. Run ```yarn install``` to download the dependencies
 1. Run ```yarn start``` to run the app.
 This should open a webpage up to [http://localhost:3000/](http://localhost:3000/) where you will see the app running.

+## Use of Images / Text
+* All images of book covers and summary text comes from [GoodReads](https://www.goodreads.com)

 ## Extras
 1. I am using [Styled Components](https://www.styled-components.com/) to write custom styling for this application.